mtemal/StratuxCombinedIngestion/README.md

 # StratuxMultiStation

-My intent is to combine multiple stratux units to maximize the range of my Attic based stratux setup and be able to pair it with a real IPAD based EFB utility (FltPlanGo and ForeFlight).
+My intent is to combine multiple stratux units hardwired into my router to maximize the range of my Attic based stratux setup and be able to pair it with a real IPAD based EFB utility (FltPlanGo and ForeFlight).